Elysian Brewing Company: Pub specialties

 Elysian Brewing Company brews many beers, which are only available at their brewpub and restaurant or are sometimes seasonally available on tap in some Seattle pubs.
 These include The Golden Boot, brewed in honor of Seattle soccer; Haleakala, named after Maui's easterly volcano; Hombre, a Mexican-style lager, brewed as a house beer for a local Mexican restaurant; and Xoxo, a nitrogen-infused, chocolate, chilli-spiced Irish-style stout often brewed around Valentine's Day.

 Brews

 The Wise ESB was the brewery's first beer.
 Elysian has won multiple awards for their beers.
 The Wise, Dragontooth stout, and Avatar Jasmine IPA have done well at the World Beer Cup.
 The brewery's beers earned it the Large Brewpub of the Year award at the Great American Beer Festival in 1999, 2003, and 2004.

 Elysian had a collaborative partnership with the New Belgium Brewing Company of Ft.
 Collins, Colorado.

-The brewery also partnered with The Mens Room[sic] (a program on the Seattle rock music radio station KISW) to produce a red ale.
+The brewery also partners with The Mens Room[sic] (a program on the Seattle rock music radio station KISW) to produce Mens Room Original Ale; previous offerings include Mens Room Red and Mens Room Gold.